Download the Flamingo Fares App

 Full Steam Ahead!

-Mass transit first arrived in Pinellas County thanks to the Orange Belt Railroad, established by Russian Captain Peter Demens in 1885.
-The first train of the Orange Belt rumbled into Wardsville in the late 1880s, the town that would soon become St. Petersburg.
+Mass transit first arrived in Pinellas County in the late 1880s thanks to the Orange Belt Railway, led by Russian Captain Peter Demens in 1885.
+The first train of the Orange Belt rumbled into an area near today’s Central Ave and Dr. M.L.K.
+Jr Street in the late 1880s, locally known at the time as Wardsville.
 The railway ran from Sanford, near Orlando, all the way to Wardsville, with notable stops in Tarpon Springs, Ozona, Dunedin, Clearwater, Bellair, Largo, and its terminus in soon-to-be St. Petersburg.

 An old photograph of the Orange Belt Ry. train in Pinellas County.
 President and General Manager Peter Demens is standing on the right, near the front of the train.